v8/v8.dev/src/docs/node-next-generation.md

 title: 'Next generation Node.js build'
 ---

-Due to various issues with the `--build-v8-with-gn` build.
-We are going to transition to a purely GN-based solution.
+Due to various issues with the `--build-v8-with-gn` build, we are going to transition to a purely GN-based solution.
 This will become the default workflow.

 ## Source